 All standing committees are able to require that an item be 'left on the table' if it is felt that further work is required prior to a recommendation to Council being appropriate.
 The Māori Committee will also have this ability alongside the standing committees.
-If the Committee feels that questions have not been addressed appropriately, or that more information is required in order to be able to make an appropriate recommendation to Council under their mandate, then the item will be laid on the table for further follow up by officers, which will then be brought back through the next Māori Committee round and so on to Council.
-Where an item is proposed to be laid on the table by the Committee, Officers will advise of any time constraints on the decision due to external pressures, and an extraordinary meeting of Council may be arranged if a decision is required prior to the next ordinary meeting.
-This option is a new inclusion to the 'mechanics' of the Māori Committee and viewed as an important contributor to embedding the mana of the Committee, it's mandate and recommendations it makes within Council's governance structures.
+If the Committee feels that questions have not been addressed appropriately, or that more information is required in order to be able to make an appropriate recommendation to Council under their mandate, then the item will be laid on the table for further follow up by officers, which will then be brought back through the next Māori Committee, Officers will advise of any time constraints on the decision due to external pressures, and an extraordinary meeting of Council may be arranged if a decision is required prior to the next ordinary meeting.
+This option is a new inclusion to the 'mechanics' of the Māori Committee, it's mandate and recommendations it makes within Council's governance structures.